SoumyaManocharya/Iris-dataset-EDA-ML-/README.md

 Logistic Regression Model Accuracy is 93.333

-Decission Tree Model Accuracy is 91.111
+Decision Tree Model Accuracy is 91.111

 We can see that SVM model is producing the better accuracy than Logistic Regression and Decision Tree Models.